 Zantac Cancer Lawsuit Update July 1st, 2021

 The types of claims that were dismissed fell under the U.S. Racketeer Influenced and Corrupt Organizations Act (RICO), along with medical monitoring claims seeking the reimbursement of costs for future diagnostic cancer testing.
-For instance, Judge Rosenberg’s reasoning for dismissing the RICO claims was on the basis that the consumers did not purchase Zantac directly from the manufacturers and therefore did not have standing.
-In regard to medical monitoring, that claim was dismissed altogether, as Judge Rosenberg having already found that such a claim did not belong in the class complaint.
+For instance, Judge Rosenberg's reasoning for dismissing the RICO claims was on the basis that the consumers did not purchase Zantac directly from the manufacturers and therefore did not have standing.
+Regarding medical monitoring, that claim was dismissed altogether, as Judge Rosenberg having already found that such a claim did not belong in the class complaint.

 The Future of Zantac Cancer Lawsuit Litigation

 Overall, these rulings were outlined in six orders and greatly reduced the scope of the litigation, with a stronger emphasis on brand manufacturers, such as GlaxoSmithKline, Pfizer Inc., Sanofi-Aventis, and Boehringer Ingelheim.
 Nonetheless, Judge Rosenberg has set a bellwether trial deadline of October 1, 2021.